 the baby fails to gain weight well

-You won’t necessarily have all these signs when you are having a problem and they can all be related to other breastfeeding problems and are not necessarily related to tongue-tie.
-If you experience any of the signs above, you may wish to call the breastfeeding helpline to speak with a breastfeeding counsellor or see a lactation consultant.
+You won’t necessarily have all these signs when you are having a problem and they can all be related to other breastfeeding problems and not necessarily related to tongue-tie.
+If you experience any of the signs above, you may wish to call the National Breastfeeding Helpline to speak with a breastfeeding counsellor or consider contacting a lactation consultant.

 Diagnosis of tongue-tie

 Australian Breastfeeding Association counsellors are not medically trained and cannot assess whether or not a baby has a tongue-tie.